13 N Madison Street Quincy, FL 32351 | (850) 875-4866

 Sara May Love Gallery, Sarah K. Newberry Gallery

-Torres received her Bachelor of Arts and Juris Doctor from the University of Florida, her Master of Law from the University of Miami, and her Bachelor of Fine Arts in Printmaking from the Savannah College of Art and Design (SCAD).
-Her work is held in the permanent collection of The Metropolitan Museum of Art, as well as in corporate and private collections including Delta Airlines, the Ritz Carlton, SCAD, and the Jordan Schnitzer Family Foundation.
+A Tallahassee native and Maclay School graduate, Torres now lives and works in Atlanta.
+Her path bridges both art and law—she holds degrees from the University of Florida, the University of Miami, and the Savannah College of Art and Design (SCAD).
+Today, her work appears in major collections including Delta Airlines, the Ritz-Carlton, SCAD, and the Jordan Schnitzer Family Foundation.

 Image: Julie Miller Torres, Dear Harriet, 2023, woven screenprint with cut fabric